A Shadow of the Past: Writing

+The first season introduces the Second Age and its major heroic characters.
+The episode's title, "A Shadow of the Past", is an allusion to the second chapter of The Lord of the Rings, "The Shadow of the Past".
+McKay said the season was influenced by dialogue from that chapter which he paraphrased as "After a defeat and a respite, a shadow grows again in a new form."
+Each group of characters is introduced at "a time of enormous change in their worlds" which Payne and McKay hoped would make the series more dramatic.
+They felt it was essential to establish relationships in the first episode that the audience could invest in, such as the Romeo and Juliet inspired love story between Arondir and Bronwyn, the hijinks-filled friendship between the young Harfoots Nori Brandyfoot and Poppy Proudfellow, and the respectful relationship between Galadriel and Elrond.
+McKay described the last two as "almost peers, but not quite".
+Elrond's introduction sitting in a tree was inspired by the film Young Mr. Lincoln (1939).

-The showrunners chose to begin the series with an "intimate" flashback sequence showing a young Galadriel and her brother Finrod talking under a tree.
+The showrunners chose to begin the series with an "intimate" flashback sequence showing a young Galadriel talking with Finrod under a tree.
 McKay said this was a conscious decision to subvert expectations for the "vast and incredible epic" that they felt audiences would be expecting.
 The episode then gives a recap of the First Age.
-This was difficult to put together for the showrunners because there are so many events they wanted to include as fans of Tolkien, but they thought mentions of anything specific would confuse casual audience members.
-They instead chose to tell a very high-level summary using general mythological terms that they felt would be accessible to all audiences: there was a "great foe", Morgoth, whose actions triggered a war.
-This sequence went through hundreds of drafts throughout pre-production, filming, and post-production and had the most iteration of any sequence in the first season.
-The final version was settled on only days before the episode was completed.
-The showrunners did not want to change anything from the established lore and hoped their summary would allow Tolkien fans to fill in the gaps with their own knowledge.
-They also hoped new fans who were intrigued by the sequence would read Tolkien's The Silmarillion (1977) to learn more about the First Age.
+Because they did not have access to Tolkien's The Silmarillion (1977), the showrunners had to write material that "harmonizes" with what that novel says about the First Age, without directly adapting anything that is not also covered by The Lord of the Rings and its appendices.
+They described this as a very high-level summary using general mythological terms that would be accessible to all audiences: there was a "great foe", Morgoth, whose actions triggered a war.
+This sequence went through hundreds of drafts throughout pre-production, filming, and post-production, and had the most iteration of any sequence in the season; the final version was settled on only days before the episode was completed.
+The showrunners believed that their version allowed Tolkien fans to fill in the gaps with their own knowledge, and hoped new fans who were intrigued by the sequence would read The Silmarillion to learn more about the First Age.

-The series stars Morfydd Clark (left) as a younger version of Galadriel than the one portrayed by Cate Blanchett (right) in the Lord of the Rings films.
+Morfydd Clark stars as Galadriel, one of the series' main characters.